patchk1/google-homepage/README.md

 Session four was used to add accessibility and to add comments throughout.
 `<header>` and `<footer>` were learned during this session.

+Session five was used to begin the search page portion of the project.
+Initial elements were added.

+Session six was used to add remaining elements and add classes to all elements.